-If you qualify, you will be sent a tax credit exemption certificate by the NHS Business Services Authority once your award has been confirmed by HM Revenue and Customs.
+If you qualify, you'll be sent a tax credit exemption certificate by the NHS Business Services Authority once your award is confirmed by HM Revenue and Customs.
 Your exemption certificate is valid until the expiry date stated on the certificate, regardless of any changes to your tax credit entitlement.